redox-os/book/src/overview/what_redox_is.md

 What Redox is
 =============

 Redox is a general purpose operating system and surrounding ecosystem written in pure Rust.
-Our aim is to provide a fully functioning Unix-like microkernel.
+Our aim is to provide a fully functioning Unix-like microkernel, that is both secure and free.

 We have modest compatibility with POSIX, allowing Redox to run many programs without porting.